Wade008/T2A2_API-Webserver/README.md

 ## R6 An ERD for your app.

-The Entity Relationship Diagram for the recipe API is shown below:
+The Entity Relationship Diagram (ERD) for the recipe API is shown below:

 Please note, this ERD can also be accessed online here: https://lucid.app/lucidchart/7c50beef-7db7-450e-86e9-3842b93b88d5/edit?viewport_loc=-77%2C-179%2C1729%2C1159%2C0_0&invitationId=inv_71615ea1-65e1-4a71-8844-eb8556fd56f8#